manojgayala/POPL1/Language Manual.md

 ```
 Expression1,Expression2
 ```

+# Blocks and Statements
 # Statements
 Statements in tureasy are executed in sequence.
 The statements of a program control the flow of program execution.
 They are executed for their effect and do not have values.
 Statements can have internal componentes such as expressions.
-Statements are begin with identifiers like if,for,etc. Often statement keywords are reserved so they cannot be used as names. statements are terminated by ';'.
-They fall into several categories.
+Statements are begin with identifiers like if,for,etc. Often statement keywords are reserved such that they cannot be used as names of variables or functions. statements are terminated by ';'.
+They fall into several groups.

    * labeled-statement
    * expression-statement